BlenderHQ/camera_projection_painter_legacy/README.md

 # Camera Projection Painter

-> [!IMPORTANT]
+> [!WARNING]
 > Legacy addon.
-The new version is in alpha testing.
+The new version is in beta testing and available [here](https://github.com/BlenderHQ/camera_projection_painter).
 This version remains here as a memory of the previous implementation.
 The last version of Blender on which you can use this version of the add-on is 2.92.

 ![Logo](https://user-images.githubusercontent.com/16822993/88917283-2f4d8100-d270-11ea-9f2e-d546d6f3d0b0.png)